thehyve/matomo-automation/README.md

   Leave the rest as is and click `Next`.
 - In Step 4 you should see a `Tables created with success!` message, you can click `Next` to continue.
 - In Step 5 you need to enter the credentials for the Super User, that will be the user used to log in into the Matomo instance.
-Enter a nonsense email (`noreply@example.com`) and hit `Next`.
+  Enter a nonsense email (`noreply@example.com`), as none of the functionality we use actually seems to involve sending anything to the address, and hit `Next`.
 - In Step 6, you are going to set up a Website to track.
 You can add more websites to track later.
 Once you have filled the fields, click `Next`.
 - In Step 7, you will see the JavaScript Tracking Code for the website you configured in Step 6.
 This piece of code is used to track what the users are doing in your website and report it to Matomo.
 Therefore, you must copy the code and paste it inside the `<header>` section of every page of your website.
 This JavaScript Tracking code can be customized to specifically track what you want or deal with different types of websites, more information can be found [here](https://developer.matomo.org/guides/tracking-javascript-guide).
 For customizing cBioPortal, check the section [Integration of Matomo with cBioPortal](#integration-of-matomo-with-cbioportal) below.
 Once you finished installing the JavaScript Tracking Code on your website, click `Next`.